aces/Loris/modules/behavioural_qc/test/TestPlan.md

 access to data affiliated with their site and with the permission they can see data from all sites.
 3. Make sure the 3 tabs load _Incomplete Forms_, _Data Conflicts_ and _Behavioural Feedback_.
-4. Make sure links on all page are function and redirect the user to the appropriate page.
+4. Make sure links on all pages are functional and redirect the user to the appropriate page.
 Links to PSCID/DCCID should redirect to the candidate page, visits to the candidate's timepoint, Instruments to the data entry form and feedback links to the appropriate location where the feedback was entered.